-This Plan's recommendations have no legal effect on the actual use of land, i.e., Malvern Borough cannot mandate how land is used or developed by adopting this Comprehensive Plan.
-Rather, the Comprehensive Plan serves as a blueprint and aspirational document to guide Borough officials and staff over the next 10-20 years in managing growth and the quality of life for residents.
+Although Malvern Borough cannot mandate how land is used or developed by adopting this Comprehensive Plan, it serves as a blueprint and aspirational document to guide Borough officials and staff over the next 10-20 years in managing growth and the quality of life for residents.
 The Plan also serves as an important policy guide for Malvern Borough officials and staff on a variety of municipally related topics, when establishing work programs for its various committees and commissions, and when seeking public funding for projects identified for implementation.